- PPTP is the oldest protocol created by Microsoft. Although it's now considered obsolete, it's still being used for remote VPN connections.

 PPTP is the oldest protocol implemented by Microsoft (in 1995).
 And most platforms have native support for PPTP, including Windows, Mac, Android, and iOS.

-As such, you might be interested in setting up a PPTP VPN connection on Windows 10 or other operating systems.
-Creating a VPN connection over PPTP is practical for several reasons.
+As such, you might be interested in setting up a VPN connection over PPTP on Windows 10 or other operating systems.

 What is PPTP VPN?